AARP Eye Center

 Among the hundreds of AARP voices heard in 330+ Capitol Hill meetings this week were Texas team leaders, including Interim State Director Rosalinda Martinez, Volunteer State President Charlotte McKenzie, State-Federal Strategy Director Kathy Green, Senior Manager of Outreach and Advocacy Lisa Rodriguez, Senior Associate State Director Charles Cascio, and Executive Council Member Kenny Scudder.

-Texas team members met with both of the states’ U.S. senators – John Cornyn and Ted Cruz – as well as numerous members of Texas’ U.S. House delegation, including Democratic and Republican representatives, along with numerous congressional staffers.
+Texas team members met with both of the states’ U.S. senators – John Cornyn and Ted Cruz – as well as many members of Texas’ U.S. House delegation, including Democratic and Republican representatives, along with numerous congressional staffers.

 Read more about the issues that were discussed here: